 Has property prices dropped in Bali?

 During the pandemic, property prices in Bali dropped.
-However, demand for housing has continued to grow since the reopening of tourism on the island in 2023 and is expected to grow in 2024 and the following years.
+However, demand for housing has continued to grow since tourism on the island reopened in 2023 and is expected to increase in 2024 and the following years.

 How hard is it to sell property in Bali?